-In 2021 we will continue to expand our loan product offering to include House (Mortgage) Loans, Small Business loans and Overdrafts while continuing to provide fairly priced micro credit to help members avoid the high cost associated with credit cards and moneylenders.
+In 2021, we expanded our loan product offering for members to include House (Mortgage) Loans and Overdrafts as part of our MYCU current account offering, while continuing to provide fairly priced micro credit to help members avoid the high cost associated with credit cards and moneylenders.
+Planned for 2022 is our Green Renovation Loan in partnership with the ILCU & House2Home retrofitting scheme.
+We will also expand our SME offering to support our local business members post pandemic.